cjmcguire88/linux-MiniBeast/README.md

     Information on what they do can be found on the in the repo linked above

 ### GAMING
 Great for gaming latency wise.
 Hybrid graphics are enabled and supports gpu switching. i.e. Nvidia-prime.
 Xbox controller support is enabled in the kernel as a module.
 No need to install a driver.

 ### SECURITY
 Most security options and mitigations (i.e. retpoline) are enabled.
 I have not however disabled hyperthreading as i feel this would absolutely cripple performance.
-I've enabled everything in netfilter required by most firewalls (ufw, firewalld, etc).
+I've enabled everything for nftables and disabled iptables entirely.
 I've removed support for SELinux and Tomoyo as these can be very complicated to configure and are not as popular as AppArmor which I've enabled.
 Yama and lockdown are enabled by default in Arch so I have them enabled in my kernel as well.

 Mostly what makes this kernel special is it has all the unnecessary options and drivers disabled.
 The only things enabled are what is essential to obtaining the best possible performance of this laptop's specific hardware.
 This makes the kernel image smaller.
 This however makes it a specific use kernel and it will not boot on any hardware other than the MSI GF63 Thin 9SC.
 I'd like to stay in sync with the stable kernel, but what I'll likely begin doing is updating when a major version is released i.e. 5.10.0 > 5.11.0.

 ### Make sure you have a backup kernel!!!